 Paperless: AI Invoice Extraction with Gemini and Supabase

 A small web app that extracts structured data from invoices using Gemini AI — upload a document, review the extracted fields, and manage everything in a clean dashboard.
+Now with dark mode, vendor submission links, and a demo mode.

 Invoices are a pain to deal with manually.
 This is a small web app that takes care of the data entry part — you upload a document, AI reads it, and the structured data lands in a table you can actually manage.